Rose Bowl (stadium): Court of Champions and Rose Plaza

 The Court of Champions is at the stadium's south end.
 Rose Bowl game records along with the names of the coaches and the MVP players, are shown on the plaques attached to the exterior wall.
 The Hall of Fame statue is also at the Court of Champions.
 The 2014 renovation allows more plaques to be placed on the wall and floor for future games.
 The statue of Jackie Robinson, who played football with Pasadena City College, was dedicated in 2017.
 In 2019, Brandi Chastain's statue was added outside of the south gate.
 The statue portrays Brandi in her celebration of her winning penalty kick in the 1999 FIFA Women's World Cup final, where she exposed her sports bra after removing her jersey.
 The image of her celebration was described in The New York Times as "most iconic photograph ever taken of a female athlete", and it has been considered one of the more famous photographs of a woman celebrating an athletic victory.
 A statue to honor Keith Jackson, the longtime ABC broadcaster who had called many games from the Rose Bowl, was unveiled on December 14, 2019, at the stadium's Rose Plaza.
 The commemorative bricks are located in front of Gate A. There are sections reserved for the City of Pasadena, Tournament of Roses, Rose Bowl, and each school of the Pac-12 and Big Ten conferences.

 Terry Donahue Pavilion

-The seven-story Terry Donahue Pavilion is named for the former UCLA football head coach, who was the most successful coach in UCLA and Pac-12 history.
+The seven-story Terry Donahue Pavilion is named for the former UCLA football head coach, who was the winningest coach in UCLA and Pac-12 history.
 It houses the press boxes, broadcast booths, premium seating, boxes and suites.
 There are 54 luxury suites, 48 loge boxes, 1,200 club seats, state-of-the-art press boxes and a new broadcast center.
-The previous press box was replaced by a new self-contained media area capable of accommodating 318 credentialed working press facility along with a separate level dedicated to game day operations, including TV and radio broadcasting, instant replay booths, coaching staffs and an emergency command center.
+The previous press box was replaced by a new self-contained media area capable of accommodating 318 credentialed working press, along with a separate level dedicated to game day operations, including TV and radio broadcasting, instant replay booths, coaching staffs and an emergency command center.
 The radio and TV booths were renamed "The Keith Jackson Broadcast Center" in December 2015.
 Jackson, the former ABC-TV sportscaster, coined the phrase "The Granddaddy of Them All" for the Rose Bowl game.